o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-shared-code.md

 description: ' Use shared code for your cloud gem framework in &ALYlong;. '
 title: Using Shared Code
 ---
-# Using Shared Code<a name="cloud-canvas-cgf-shared-code"></a>
+# Using Shared Code {#cloud-canvas-cgf-shared-code}

-The `lmbr_aws cloud-gem-framework` [add\-service\-api\-resources](/docs/userguide/gems/cloud-canvas/command-line-cgf.md#cloud-canvas-command-line-cgf-add-service-api-resources) command adds a service API to a resource group\.
+The `lmbr_aws cloud-gem-framework` [add\-service\-api\-resources](/docs/userguide/gems/cloud-canvas/command-line-cgf#cloud-canvas-command-line-cgf-add-service-api-resources) command adds a service API to a resource group\.
 Prior to Lumberyard version 1\.10, it copied the service Lambda code for dispatching service API calls from the `CloudGemFramework\AWS\resource-manager-code\default-resource-group-content\lambda-function-code` directory to the resource group's `lambda-function-code` directory\.

 In version 1\.10, Lumberyard adds a general purpose code sharing mechanism\.
 You can use this mechanism to include a single copy of the service API dispatch code in all the Lambda functions that require it\.
 Place the code to be shared in a subdirectory of a gem's `AWS\common-code` directory\.
 The subdirectory name is the name of the code package\.